Grand Forks County Courthouse

-Grand Forks County Courthouse is a Beaux Arts style building in Grand Forks, North Dakota that was listed on the National Register of Historic Places in 1980.
+Grand Forks County Courthouse is a Beaux Arts style building in Grand Forks, North Dakota, United States, that was listed on the National Register of Historic Places in 1980.
 It is a "richly decorated white limestone structure in a modified Classical Revival style, topped with a massive cast iron dome."

-It was built during 1913–1914.
-It was designed by Minnesota architects Buechner & Orth.
-The courthouse is identified as the largest and most expensive of 13 county courthouses in North Dakota designed by Buechner and Orth during 1905–1919.
+It was built between 1913 and 1914 and designed by Buechner & Orth, a Minnesotan architecture firm.
+The courthouse is identified as the largest and most expensive of thirteen B&O-designed county courthouses in North Dakota built from 1905 until 1919.

 Considerable additional detail on the building is provided in its NRHP nomination document.
 The NRHP listing was for just the one contributing building, with no specific property area identified.